openstack/charm-specs/specs/train/approved/charm-openstack-ovn.rst

   - A LXD profile will be required for this charm to enable container placement of OVN/OVS components.

-- ovn-dedicated-controller
+- ovn-dedicated-chassis

   - Principal charm for deployments that require a dedicated software gateway.

-  - This charm will be built from the ``ovn-controller`` subordinate codebase.
+  - This charm will be built from the ``ovn-chassis`` subordinate codebase.

 - neutron-api-plugin-ovn